KrainskiL/Nash.jl/docs/src/index.md

 # Nash.jl

 `Nash.jl` is a package providing selected functionalities from game theory field.
-The package focuses mainly on providing basic functions to define games and finding Nash equilibria.It was created as part of academic game theory course.
+The main package focus is to provide basic functions necessary to define games and finding Nash equilibria.
+It was created as part of academic algorithmic game theory course.

 Tutorial